 MD Admissions Requirements

-- scores on the Medical College Admission Test® (MCAT)
+- the Medical College Admission Test® (MCAT®) is required for all applicants

-Our MD program candidates are knowledgeable in core scientific subjects and demonstrate strong communication skills.
-These prerequisites form the foundation necessary for success in medical school.
+Our MD program candidates are knowledgeable in core scientific subjects and demonstrate strong communication skills, which form the foundation necessary for success in medical school.

 Bachelor’s Degree and GPA

-Applicants to NYU School of Medicine must hold a bachelor’s degree from an accredited college or university in the United States or Canada or an equivalent international degree based on credential evaluation by World Education Services.
+Applicants to NYU Grossman School of Medicine must hold a bachelor’s degree from an accredited college or university in the United States or Canada.

-The median and average undergraduate GPAs for students in our most recent incoming class were 3.91 and 3.87, respectively, compared with the national average of 3.55 according to the Association of American Medical Colleges (AAMC).
+The median and average undergraduate GPAs for students in our most recent incoming class were 3.96 and 3.92, respectively.

 We consider courses completed at schools of dentistry, nursing, veterinary medicine, or pharmacy as part of your application materials but do not provide credit for such courses.